MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from CMB, -ray and cosmic-ray observations

+The resulting limits for eight representative annihilation channels, each with $100\%$ BR, are shown in Fig.~\ref{fig:HESSGC}.
+In this case, $\gamma\gamma$ is most strongly constrained while $\nu\bar{\nu}$ is most weakly constrained.
+The largest possible uncertainty in this case is associated with the value of the $\rho_\odot$ and its variation affects these constraints at most by a factor of eight.

 Since $e^-(e^+)$ and $\gamma$-ray fluxes from the DM annihilation induced primary $\nu\bar{\nu}$ pairs are produced via the radiation of electroweak gauge bosons, $\nu\bar{\nu}$ channel is most weakly constrained, especially for low $m_\chi$.
-Nevertheless, $W$-radiation from these neutrinos causes a difference in H.E.S.S constraints for $m_\chi \gtrsim 800\,{\rm GeV}$.
+Nevertheless, $W$-radiations from these neutrinos are important in the context of H.E.S.S observation for $m_\chi \gtrsim 800\,{\rm GeV}$.